tainacan/tainacan-wiki/dev/customizing-the-items-list.md

 ```

+> [!NOTE]
-?> If you want to see a more "visual" approach of these variables in play, check the [Faceted Search Block](/blocks-items#busca-facetada) which allows tweaking most of them on the block settings control.
+> If you want to see a more "visual" approach of these variables in play, check the [Faceted Search Block](/blocks-items#busca-facetada) which allows tweaking most of them on the block settings control.

 ## Further customization